spacelift-io/user-documentation/docs/vendors/kubernetes/workflow-tool.md

 ### Error: unknown flag: --prune-allowlist

-![Workflow tool not found](../../assets/screenshots/prune-whitelist-bug.png) If you use kubectl with the version less than v1.26, prune command should use `--prune-whitelist` flag.
+![Workflow tool not found](../../assets/screenshots/prune-whitelist-bug.png) If you use kubectl with a version less than v1.26, the prune command should use `--prune-whitelist` flag.
 In order to do this, please specify **feature:k8s_keep_using_prune_white_list_flag** [label](../../concepts/stack/stack-settings.md#labels).